stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

   </TabItem>
 </Tabs>

 If you want to update manually regardless of the schedule, you can run the following command.

 ```shell
 opencli update
 ```

+## Security

+OpenPanel has been built from the ground up with security in mind.
+Internet history is littered with painful security incidents, so we traded old software compatibility and insecure authentication methods for features that meet today's for features that meet modern security requirements.

+Security features:
+- disable admin panel
+- basicauth for admin panel
+- 2fa for user panel
+- change panel ports
+- bruteforce protection for panels
+- modsecurity waf for domains
+- isolated user accounts and services
+- private services
+- no outgoing email spam
+- random ports for services